philscanlon/Hackathon2016/docs/router-details.md

 See here for a guide on this process : https://github.com/philscanlon/Hackathon2016/blob/master/docs/How-to-add-your-router-details.md

 ### Core Routers  - DO NOT Change
+These are the core mesh routers that will run for the duration of the Hackathon.
+You have been allocvated 1 of these routers to connect to.
+(See Participant Router Table below).

 **Router Name**|**Number of Participants**|**Owner**|**IPAddress**|**Core Connection 1**|**Core Connection 2**|**Core Connection 3**|**Core Connection 4**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----: